8 Tips for Hiring Salespeople

 Listen for Clues

-A good salesperson will use his selling skills during the interview.
+A good salesperson will use their selling skills during the interview.
 They will show that they've researched your company by asking intelligent questions.
 They'll check for objections by asking you for feedback.
 Expect them to probably try to close you at the end of the interview.
 A good salesperson will almost certainly follow up after the interview with a thank-you note.
 All of these are signs that you're looking at a skilled salesperson.